open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 ### Test

-You can use Visual Studio 2017 or VS Code to test your contribution.
+You can use any of the IDEs mentioned above to test your contribution.
 Open root folder or `OpenTelemetry.sln` in your editor and follow normal development process.